 I also love this dish because it is ideal for a family dinner, but also for someone who lives alone!
 It reheats perfectly and gives you only 4 servings (or maybe 2 if you're super hungry 🙂 ) so it's not an overwhelming amount of food.

 Believe me I am not too far out of the single game to forget the struggle of trying to find meals that weren't built for a family of 6.
 So many recipes went unmade because I had no one to split them with and I knew food would just go to waste or end up frozen.
 So this is for you, my single soldiers, cook yourself a tasty, healthy dinner and enjoy every bite! #treatyoself

 As an added bonus, this recipe is easy.
 Bachelors and bachelorettes rejoice!
 (As well as busy parents!)

 Start by heating a skillet over medium heat and spraying it with cooking spray.
 Cut ½ of a white onion, ½ of a red pepper and ½ of a green pepper into thin slices.
-Toss with ½ Tbsp of fajita seasoning and add to skillet.
+Toss with ½ tablespoon of fajita seasoning and add to skillet.
 Sauté until soft, about 6 minutes.

 While the veggies are cooking, preheat the oven to 350 degrees.

 Cover the chicken tenders with wax paper and pound thin with the flat end of a meat mallet.
 Coat with remaining 1 tablespoon of fajita seasoning.

 Prepare a baking dish by spraying it with cooking spray and add a thin layer of chicken (about half of the tenders) to cover bottom of dish.